KipperNugget/SMRT-Fridge-TIVA-PROTO-/README.md

 Project Description from proposal:

-  The goal of our project is to create a “smart refrigerator.”
+  The goal of our project is to create a “smart refrigerator,” that will mitigate users' from cataloging their groceries.
 The smart fridge design will consist of a 1-D barcode scanner, a current list of items in the fridge, and the ability to print a grocery list.
 We will scan the item's barcode, which will be sent to the barcode.monster API and return specific information about the item.